Skip to main content

 Faculty

-Natalie Hancock is an assistant teaching professor and director of the Family and Consumer Sciences Education Program.
-She has recently started her career at BYU.
-She has also had experience in the public school system.
+Natalie Hancock is an associate teaching professor and director of the Family and Consumer Sciences Education Program.
+She has taught at BYU since 2017.
+She also has experience in the public school system.

 (801) 422-2429